LarsGKodehode/LarsGKodehode/README.md

 - Automation
 - Data visualization, aggregation & dissemination

-This is my starting reposotory while participating in a coding course.
+This is my starting repository while participating in a coding course.

 Current content of repositories:
 - Languages: